 For this month's discussion guide in an easy print format,

-For this month's Reflection in easy print format,
+For this month's Reflection in an easy print format,

 Two things I ask of you O Lord; do not refuse me before I die.
 Make me absolutely honest and don't let me be too poor or too rich, but give me only my daily bread.
 Otherwise I may have too much and disown you, saying "Who is the Lord?"
 Or I may become poor and steal and so disgrace your name.

-Today when I want bread I also simply buy it from the shops.
+Today when I want bread I do buy it from the shops.
 In less technological times (and still in some countries) to get bread took a great deal of planning months in advance.
 First we had to prepare and plough a field, then plant the grain, tend and weed it, then harvest, thresh and grind it into flour.
 A whole community was involved in the process.
-Only once it was flour could it be added to other key ingredients including yeast and then kneaded, rested to rise, knocked down, allowed to rise again, worked with and then finally baked and cooled to be ready for a meal.
-Wow that is a quite a big deal.
+Only once it was flour could it be added to other key ingredients, including yeast and then kneaded, rested to rise, knocked down, allowed to rise again, worked with and then finally baked and cooled to be ready for a meal.
+Wow.
+That is a quite a big deal.
 So when we say 'give us today our daily bread' what do you think we are asking God for?

 Seed time: Then the seed is planted.
-What dreams, desires and ideas has God placed in my life that are yet to germinate?
-Is there something I would love to, do but feel too afraid to give it a go for fear of failure?
+What dreams, desires and ideas has God placed in my life that is yet to germinate?
+Is there something I would love to do, but feel too afraid to give it a go for fear of failure?
 The little seed must die to itself before it can become a part of a field of grain.
-How can I let God mould my dreams and desires so they align with all that is true and good and beautiful and can become life giving for myself and others?
+How can I let God mould my dreams and desires so they align with all that is true, good and beautiful and can become life giving for myself and others?
 What stops me from this process?

 Adding ingredients and yeast: Now again the flour must blend with humility into something bigger than itself.
 The tiny specks of flour are worthless on their own, but together and bound with other good things they can make a treasure.
-What connections can you see with your life and Marist spirituality?
+What connections can you see with your own life?
 What wisdom might Mary and Joseph give us about living with these processes?

 Kneading the Bread: Now the dough is sticky, soft and malleable in the hands of the baker.
 How willing am I to be kneaded, shaped and formed by God?